Last Updated: 21 April 2021

 The 22nd Fleet does not endorse the use or discussion of graphic sexual or violent content.
 Due to the nature of the content, any simulation wishing to portray either shall be required to hold a 333 rating, have restricted from public access to anyone not a member of the simulation, and only people who have been verified to be aged 18 or older shall be permitted to join said simulations.
 Any simulation found to be in violation of these provisions, shall be subject to termination by the GM Council.

-By-Law #7 – Command Requirements
+By-Law #7 – Requirements for new and additional games

 - Have four months verifiable experience in the 22nd fleet or six months in another fleet; and